 Health Consumers’ Council received a 2021 Community Awareness Grant from the Organ and Tissue Authority to undertake a project aimed at empowering Western Australians to increase their knowledge of the benefits of organ and tissue donation and transplantation, to encourage family discussion and know each other’s donation decisions, and to register online on the Australian Organ Donor Register.

 We want West Australians to be able to make informed decisions about organ and tissue donation, and that means ensuring they can access the right resources to help them make the decision, register, and have that conversation with their family.

-If you are interested in these community conversations, please send an email to firstname.lastname@example.org and we will be in touch when further details are available.
+If you are interested in the insights from these community conversations, please send an email to email@example.com

 Right now in Australia, there are about 13 million people eligible to register as organ and tissue donors, but they haven’t signed up.

 The HCC team proudly took part in The Great Registration Race for DonateLife Week from 25 July – 1 August, to help turn this around.
 We’re encouraging everyone to check if you’re registered at https://www.donatelife.gov.au/join-register